spotDL/spotdlRedesign/docs/docs/python.md

 - __Notes__:

-  - Feel free to use markdown formatting, use double-stars for bold and single-star/single_underscore for italics, code API documentations is auto-generated from these doc strings using pdoc3 and pdoc3's markdown parser does not accept double-underscore for bold (i.e `__this will be in bold__` -> \_\_this will be in bold\_\_)
+  - Feel free to use markdown formatting, use double-stars for bold and single-star/single_underscore for italics, code API documentations are auto-generated from these doc strings using pdoc3.
+NOTE: pdoc3's markdown parser does not accept double-underscore for bold (i.e `__this will be in bold__` -> \_\_this will be in bold\_\_)